pusherofbrooms/gen-ai-resources/adding_ai_to_your_workflow.md

 - Check your company policies on AI!
 Many companies explicitly forbid the use of public AI chatbots as they may use your sensitive conversations to train their models.
 Your company may have approved AI tools as alternatives.
 - Don't blindly trust the output of Generative AI.
 AI will occasionally make confident mistakes.
 It's up to you to evaluate and, if possible, test the output before putting it to use.
 - Check the produced content for "AI-isms".
 It's almost a meme that words like "delve" or phrases like "dive into" are indicators of AI-generated content.
 If your audience is sensitive to AI-generated content, curate it carefully.
+- Consider the training data when evaluating your use case.
+Most AI models are trained on a broad swath of the internet.
+If it is easy to find content that matches your use case on the internet, you might get better results.

 ## Conclusion

 Using AI in your professional life can increase your productivity.
 Use it to streamline tedious tasks, spark creativity, and augment your decision-making, but always apply critical thinking to its outputs.
 As you experiment with AI tools, you'll discover other ways to enhance your workflow, ultimately allowing you to focus on the aspects of your work that require your human touch.